-The first bishop of Mississippi, The Right Reverend William Mercer Green, visited Oxford in 1850, and met several individuals wanting to establish a church in the village of Oxford.
-An organizational meeting was held in the courthouse on May 12, 1851, with “between twenty and thirty of the most intelligent and respectable citizens of the town and vicinity…” St. Peter’s Church was organized on that day with vestry and wardens being elected in canonical form.
-The following day, May 13, 1851, the vestry officially requested admission into the union with other congregations in the diocese.
+In 1850 the first bishop of Mississippi, the Right Reverend William Mercer Green, visited several individuals hoping to establish a church in the village of Oxford.
+On May 12, 1851, St. Peter’s was organized at a meeting in the Oxford courthouse of “between twenty and thirty of the most intelligent and respectable citizens of the town and vicinity.”
+The group elected a vestry and wardens according to canon law, and the following day the vestry requested admission into the Diocese of Mississippi.

-The Rev. Prof. Frederick Augustus Porter Barnard, the first resident clergyman, was ordained in 1855, and under his leadership, the congregation successfully built the beautiful church still in use today.
-Completed in 1860, Barnard delivered the first sermon on Easter Sunday, 1860.
-A copy of that sermon is in the archives of St. Peter’s.
-Having been spared destruction during the Civil War, St. Peter’s is the oldest religious structure in Oxford.
+Professor Frederick Augustus Porter Barnard, the first resident priest, was ordained in 1855, and under his leadership the congregation funded the church building still in use today.
+Because all of the founders enslaved others, the church was almost certainly constructed using slave labor.
+Work was completed in 1860, and Barnard delivered the first sermon in the new nave on Easter Sunday of that year.
+Having survived the Civil War, St. Peter’s is the oldest religious structure in Oxford.

-St. Peter’s has been closely tied to the Oxford community as well.
-Eastview Homes, an affordable housing project, was conceived by members of the church.
-In 1972, the church opened an educational center for severely mentally and physically challenged children that eventually became the Scott Center and part of Oxford’s Public School System.
-Church members were heavily involved in the first Habitat for Humanity home completed in 1989.
-Leap Frog, an after-school tutorial for at risk children, was established in 1989.
-A Spanish ministry began in 1998, and continues today, with an ESL course and worship service in Spanish.
+St. Peter’s has also maintained close ties to the Oxford community.
+Eastview Homes, an affordable housing project, was conceived by church members.
+In 1972, the church opened an educational center for mentally and physically challenged children that eventually became the Scott Center and part of the Oxford School District.
+Church members were heavily involved in the first Habitat for Humanity home, completed in 1989.
+Leap Frog, an after-school tutoring program for at-risk children, was established in 1989.
+A Spanish-language worship service began in 1998.

-For more details, copies of St. Peter’s Episcopal Church, Oxford, Mississippi: A History 1851-2011, c.
-2011, Brenda J. West, may be found in the church office.
-A history of the beautiful stained glass windows is also available: The Stained Glass Windows of St. Peter’s Episcopal Church, Jean Kiger, c.2007.
-You may order these books by contacting firstname.lastname@example.org or by calling the church at (662)234-1269.
+For more information, copies of St. Peter’s Episcopal Church, Oxford, Mississippi: A History 1851-2011 by Brenda J. West are available in the church office, as are copies of The Stained Glass Windows of St. Peter’s Episcopal Church by Jean Kiger.